 - Personal reimbursements of any type for the Project Director must follow the guidelines contained in the university’s Employee and University Guests Reimbursement policy.

-- The Project Director acknowledges that she/he is responsible for complying with all relevant laws and regulations relating to the activities funded by the grant.
+- Project Directors are responsible for complying with all relevant laws and regulations relating to the activities funded by the grant.

 - Grant funds are to be expended within the timeline that an award is granted, unless otherwise stated through an extension request.
-If, for good reason, an approved project cannot reasonably be completed within the original grant period the Project Director may petition the Endowment Board to consider a limited extension of the funding period.
-No funds will be accessible after the end date.
-Submit all financial
+If, for good reason, an approved project cannot reasonably be completed within the original grant period the Project Director may petition the VEF Board Chair to consider a limited extension of the funding period.

 - Equipment and other durable items purchased with funds from a grant become the property of DePaul University, but ordinarily may be retained for further on-campus use by the Project Director.
 These items should be clearly identified in the grant proposal.

 - Within thirty days after completing the funded portion of a project, the Project Director is required to submit to the Chair of the Endowment Board a final written report containing a narrative and financial account of what was accomplished with grant funds.
 The narrative portion may consist either of a product resulting from the project (e.g., manuscript, journal article, likeness of an art work, external grant proposal) or a summary and assessment of the project's funded activities.
-The Final Report Form can be found on the Division of Mission and Ministry website.
-(Click Grants & Scholarships/Vincentian Endowment Fund Grant.)
+The VEF Final Report Form can be found on the Division of Mission and Ministry website.

 - Failure to submit a final report will disqualify the Project Director from any future consideration for VEF funding.
 In addition, the appropriate dean or department will be notified of the Project Director’s non-compliance and disqualification.